Integra Lifesciences Holdings Corp at JPMorgan Healthcare Confer

 Robert Justin Marcus - JPMorgan Chase & Co, Research Division - Analyst

-Good morning, everyone.
-I'm Robbie Marcus, med tech analyst at JPMorgan.
-Very happy to introduce our next session, which is Integra LifeSciences.
-We're going to have CEO, Pete Arduini, during the presentation.
-We'll have the management team join us after.
-Before I hand it over, everybody can go to the conference website to grab their slides.
-Can ask a question there or e-mail me or chat me on Bloomberg, and I'll do my best to get to all of them in the Q&A session.
-So with that, Pete, I'm going to hand it over to you, and I'll see you for Q&A.
+Good afternoon.
+I'm Robbie Marcus, the med tech analyst at JPMorgan.
+Very happy to have Integra as our next company presenting.
+We're going to have Glenn Coleman start off, COO.
+We're going to have Jan De Witte do presentation afterwards, new CEO.
+And then Carrie Anderson, the CFO, is going to join us afterwards for some Q&A.

+So with that, Glenn, if you just want to make sure you're not on mute, and I'll turn it over to you.

-Peter J. Arduini - Integra LifeSciences Holdings Corporation - President, CEO & Director
+Glenn G. Coleman - Integra LifeSciences Holdings Corporation - Executive VP & COO

-Thanks, Robbie, and good morning, everyone.
-The presentation, the first 2 to 3 pages, we actually have our safe harbor and looking forward statements.
-You can see those for your review on Pages 2 and 3.

-But let's start the presentation.
-And if you turn to Slide 4 in the slide deck titled Integra at a Glance, I'll start there.
-We are a global
+Great.
+Thank you, Robbie.
+Good afternoon, everyone.
+We are delighted to be here this afternoon.
+As Robbie mentioned, I'm Glenn Coleman, Executive Vice President and Chief Operating Officer at Integra.
+With me today is our new President and Chief Executive Officer, Jan De Witte.
+He's going to give an update on his first month at Integra and our strategic priorities.

+So if you go to the next slide, please.
+But first, please know our safe harbor disclosure.
+As it

 Integra Lifesciences Holdings Corp at JPMorgan Healthcare Conference (Virtual) Transcript